CSS Viewport Units: A Quick Start — SitePoint

 overflow property on the root element is set to

 auto, the browsers will assume that the scrollbars don’t exist.
 This will make the elements slightly wider than you expect them to be.
-Given a markup with four div elements styled as follows:
+Consider markup with four div elements styled as follows:

 div {